 Things You'll Need

 Start cleaning with the least corrosive or abrasive cleaning method you can find.
 Dish soap cleans off soap scum and is gentle.
-Sprinkle dry dish soap onto a sponge and moisten with water.
-Wash the bottom of the basin and rinse.
-If more cleaning is required, move on to another method.
+Sprinkle dry dish soap onto a sponge and moisten with water or add liquid dish soap to warm water to create a soapy cleaning solution.
+Use a sponge or soft-bristled brush to work the cleaner into the basin and scrub away grime.
+Letting the cleaner sit on the basin for 10 minutes or longer helps loosen the stuck-on gunk, making it easier to scrub.
+Rinse the shower basin well, and move on to additional cleaning methods if necessary.

 Remove the hard water deposits so you can get at the deep dirt in the shower floor.
 Add 1/2 cup of vinegar to 2 cups of water and dip a sponge in the solution.
 Rub the vinegar mix into hazy yellow areas.
 Most of the hard water deposit will be at the drain on a shower.
 Rinse the shower and let it dry.

 Use an eraser sponge on stains in the tub.
 Try it dry first, then add enough water to just dampen the sponge.
-Go over dye marks, dirt and rust spots.
-It is a gentle, effective cleaning tool that will remove many types of stains.
+Go over dye marks, dirt, and rust spots.
+It's a gentle, effective cleaning tool that will remove many types of stains.

-Pour non-chlorine bleach onto the floor of the shower.
-Add a little water and swirl it around the bleach to make a paste.
+Pour non-chlorine bleach onto the floor of the shower if you need a stronger cleaner.
+Never combine bleach with other cleaners, especially vinegar and ammonia, as the reaction creates a toxic gas.
+Even if you rinse the vinegar you used before, adding bleach shortly after can create a reaction.
+Add a little water and swirl it around the bleach.
 Use a sponge to cleanse the floor of the shower.
 Allow the non-chlorine bleach cleaner to work for 30 minutes.
-The bleaching action is gentle and can even be used on cast iron without yellowing.
+Rinse the shower well.